evmos/docs/docs/protocol/modules/vesting.md

 ### Convert Vesting Account

-Once all tokens are vested, the vesting account can be converted to an `ETHAccount`
+Once all tokens are vested, the vesting account can be converted back to an `EthAccount`.

 1. Owner of vesting account submits a `MsgConvertVestingAccount` through one of the clients.
 2. Check if